Skip to main content

 Journal cover image

-The Continuity of Adversity: Negative Emotionality Links Early Life Adversity With Adult Stressful Life Events
+The Continuity of Adversity: Negative Emotionality Links Early Life Adversity With Adult Stressful Life Events.

 Publication , Journal Article

-Brennan, GM; Moffitt, TE; Bourassa, KJ; Harrington, HL; Hogan, S; Houts, RM; Poulton, R; Ramrakha, S; Caspi, A
+Brennan, GM; Moffitt, TE; Bourassa, K; Harrington, H; Hogan, S; Houts, RM; Poulton, R; Ramrakha, S; Caspi, A

-Published in: Clinical Psychological Science
+Published in: Clinical psychological science : a journal of the Association for Psychological Science

 Duke Scholars